 Exercise: (not entirely straightforward):

--algebra with the same carrier set, viz. unit list
+still an initial NAT-algebra with the same carrier set, viz. unit list.

 Construct it.